A trip to Tibet is usually in the makings for several months. Not least because of the time consuming logistics.

 Once in the train you can sit back, relax and enjoy the ride and the views.
 You will be pretty much left to yourself throughout.
 Soft Sleeper beds are comfortable, warm and have everything you need so you will be treated like a king or queen.
 If you need some food, you can buy it from the dining car or the carts the staff will push through the corridors throughout the journey.
 Bringing instant noodles, tea bags and a cup is useful as unlimited hot water is provided and you have your own kettle in the train car to keep it.

-9 days in Tibet, Day 2 – Sunday: Arrival in Lhasa
+Day 2 – Sunday: Arrival in Lhasa

 After around 22h you will arrive in Lhasa at round noon.
 The train station will have yet another permit check where your passport and documentation will be checked by an official at the formal police office at the station’s exit.
 Your guide and driver will then pick you up.
 If you need to stay connected throughout the journey ask to stop at the telecom store on the way to the airport.
 The process is cumbersome but you will be able to get 20GB of internet for SGD20.